vdhamer/SwiftyJSON_demo/README.md

 3. UIKit - the older framework to build the user interface.
 Somewhat outdatd because Swift projects are migrating to SwiftUI.
 The actual stepwise tutorial for Project 38 assumes that you are already proficient in Swift and are reasonably familiar with SwiftUI.

 In my current personal project, I want to combine SwiftyJSON / CoreData / SwiftUI.
 But I already have the CoreData and SwiftUI working together.
-So the use of SwiftUI shouldn't be an issue for me.
+So the use of SwiftUI shouldn't be an issue for me: SwiftUI already displays a sectioned table with data extracted from the CoreData database.

+## What I changed

 There are minor changes compared to the original source code:
 - made sure it works without warnings on the current version of Swift/Xcode